Ron Sasso - Real Estate Professional

 Foundation Ron is facilitating a scleroderma support

 group.
-The group is held at the Rapid City Public
+The group is usually held the first Wednesday

 free and open to anyone.
 Information on scleroderma